 Our D&T curriculum includes a variety of learner-centred activities for our students to better understand concepts.
-There is a progression from teacher-controlled structured projects at Lower Sec to pupil-driven open-ended projects at Upper Sec.
+There is a progression from teacher-controlled structured projects at lower secondary to pupil-driven open-ended projects at upper secondary.

-For the Secondary 3 level, the students will embark on project task which is pupil-driven open-ended project.
-Through this project, they will go through one trial run of the coursework requirements from journal to making of the mock-ups.
-During the process, they are required to conduct their own research and consolidate findings to solve real-world ill-defined problems.
+For the Secondary 3 level, the students will embark on project tasks which are pupil-driven open-ended project.
+Through the projects, students are required to conduct their own research and consolidate findings to solve real-world ill-defined problems.

 Our D&T curriculum aims to help our students to grow the confidence in sketching and making to create and innovate.
 They will acquire the necessary skills to explore real world design opportunities and develop ideas to solve problems.